Exceptional award-winning design

 We give practical and useful advice that enables our clients to understand the design process and make informed decisions.
 We are committed to achieving best value for our clients according to their particular needs.
 We try to observe the nature of places to understand their qualities, patterns and nuances in order to propose interventions that might heal or provide continuity with the existing context.

 Our architectural work is rooted in the wider activities of teaching, writing and research which allow us to combine thought and technical innovation with a practical approach to the realities of development and construction.
 Current research focuses on rural architecture, self-build housing and how the principles of low-energy construction can be applied to retrofit of listed buildings.
 Please see our Journal for more information.
-Our work has been recognised by a number of awards, most recently the Dundon Passivhaus which won RIBA Regional and National Awards and was a finalist for the prestigious Stephen Lawrence Prize.
+Our work has been recognised by a number of awards, most recently the Dundon Passivhaus in Somerset which won RIBA Regional and National Awards and was a finalist for the prestigious Stephen Lawrence Prize.
 We are winners of the Sustainability Architect of the Year Award 2017.